iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 <account_name>'s new address:
 <your_new_address>
 ```
-You can see your new account and the generated address, which you will use in order to receive funds from the faucet.
-But let's check the balance of your account first.
+You can see your new account and the generated address, which you will use to receive funds from the faucet.
+Before you request funds, let's check your account balance.

 ***

-### Check balance script
+### Check Balance Script

-Create a new file `check-balance.js` and add the following code:
+Create a new file called `check-balance.js` and add the following code:

 :::note

 We broke the code into separate snippets to help you understand it better.
-To make it work, copy all code snippets one after another into the file that you have just created.
+To make it work, copy all code snippets one after another into the file you have just created.

 :::